The Advantages and Disadvantages of Mind Mapping for Individuals and Businesses

 Image of a mind map with text over the top saying The advantages and disadvantages of mind mapping

-Over the past few years, I’ve gained a bit of a reputation for talking about mind mapping and why I think it’s a great resource for people to use to help untangle what is going on in their mind but before we go into that, let’s look at what it means.
+Over the past few years, I’ve gained a bit of a reputation for talking about mind mapping and why I think it’s a great resource for people to help untangle what is going on in their minds.
+Before we go into that, let’s look at what it means.

 If you haven’t heard of the term mind mapping, you might have come across the term spider diagrams.